 1. Create an outline.

 Sometimes the hardest part about writing a paper is just figuring out how to tackle everything you need to cover.
 You might be thinking, “Pshh…who has time to write an outline?”
-But imagine how much faster you’ll be able to bang out your essay when all the information is already organized and flowed out!
+But imagine how much faster you’ll get through your essay once all the information is already organized and flowed out!
 It’s totally worth the effort.

 2. Go for a walk.